Eliminate income tax in a tropical paradise

 Access to two coastlines

 Not only that, but Costa Rica is home to stunning beaches.
-From uncrowded black sand beaches in Guanacaste to pristine white sand beaches in Puerto Viejo, there’s something for everyone.
+There’s something for everyone, from uncrowded black sand beaches in Guanacaste to pristine white sand beaches in Puerto Viejo.
 With over 800 miles of coastline, you won’t have trouble finding a spot that suits your needs.

 180 days of sunshine